codecov/example-swift/README.md

 ```
 > Use your project name instead of `SwiftExample`.
 You can also provide multiple arguments via `-J 'ProjA' -J 'ProjB'`

+# Caveats

+### Xcode8/Swift3 resulting in `0%` coverage.

+1. Update the test scheme with Xcode 8
+2. Do not use `xcpretty`.
+Seems broken with code coverage Xcode 8...

+Example project with Xcode8/Swift3: [yannickl/DynamicColor](https://github.com/yannickl/DynamicColor/blob/6ac768ba5c14941be5ebe169aca408655e185b20/.travis.yml)

 ----

 Have questions?
 Support at https://codecov.io/support